 Solar Panels have recently picked up in popularity over the past few years.
 With rebates, tax credits, and energy subsidies, harnessing the sun’s energy is more affordable now than before.
 This works by having solar panels built on the roof to channel the sun’s rays into energy.
 Not only does solar panels help reduce your electric bill, but they increase the value of your home, help to improve the environment, and help to improve your air quality.
 With some companies offering $0 down and financing, solar panels are a green technology worth considering.

 Last on our list is a smart thermostat.
 If you haven’t made the switch yet, this is an easy and relatively cheap green technology to start with.
 Most smart thermostats will help to reduce your home heating/cooling costs, due to their scheduling feature which adjusts the temperature through smart programming.
 Programmable, or smart thermostats, allow you to set a schedule for when the heat/AC turn on.
 Some of the higher end smart thermostats can even “learn” your habits and automatically adjust the temperature to your preferences without you having to program it.
-The adjusts the use of your heating/cooling units to operate more efficiently, thus lowering your energy bills.
+This adjusts the use of your heating/cooling units to operate more efficiently, thus lowering your energy bills.

 With these green technologies, come a layer of complexity over the traditional household appliances.
 Fortunately, there are services that can help to overcome these complexities.
 Asurion offers a simple one stop to a friendly, knowledgeable person who is fluent in any technology.
 Our experts are trained to guide you through set-up to troubleshooting with any technology.
 Find out more about how Asurion can help you with your green technology.